Joint Max-Min Power Control and Clustering in Cell-Free Wireless Networks: Design and Analysis

-The \textit{fixed scheme} is the simplest AP subset selection method, where each user $n$ is served by a fixed cluster of all $\left|\mathcal{M}_n\right|$ APs.
+The \textit{fixed} scheme is the simplest AP subset selection method, where each user $n$ is served by a fixed cluster of all $\left|\mathcal{M}_n\right|$ APs.
 For user $n$, this scheme is represented by the set $\mathcal{D}^{\scriptscriptstyle \mathrm{F}}_n$, which contains a single matrix $\mathbf{D}_n$.
 This diagonal matrix contains block $\mathbf{I}_{\scriptscriptstyle K}$ at indices corresponding to $r \in \mathcal{M}_n$ and block $\mathbf{0}_{\scriptscriptstyle K}$ otherwise.

-Some suboptimal receivers cannot fully mitigate interference using the available macro-diversity of a cell-free network.
+Some suboptimal receivers cannot fully mitigate interference using the available macro-diversity of a cell-free network and their signal processing techniques.
 To address this, we propose variable cluster size schemes, allowing users to select APs based on their requirements, interference, and propagation conditions.
 This approach efficiently utilizes the spatial degrees of freedom in a cell-free network to enhance user performance.

-The second scheme, the \textit{add AP scheme}, selects the best AP based on large-scale fading (or average signal power) to form the initial cluster.
+The second scheme, the \textit{add AP} scheme, selects the best AP based on large-scale fading (or average signal power) to form the initial cluster.
 Then, the two best APs are selected to form the next cluster, and following this process, $\left|\mathcal{M}_n\right|$ AP subsets are formed for user $n$.
-This scheme is represented by the set $\mathcal{D}^{\scriptscriptstyle \mathrm{Ad}}_n$ with $\left|\mathcal{M}_n\right|$ elements, where $\mathbf{D}_n \in \mathcal{D}^{\scriptscriptstyle \mathrm{Ad}}_n$ follows the above pattern with $\mathbf{I}_{\scriptscriptstyle K }$ for selected APs and $\mathbf{0}_{\scriptscriptstyle K }$ otherwise, at the corresponding diagonal indices.
+This scheme is represented by the set $\mathcal{D}^{\scriptscriptstyle \mathrm{Ad}}_n$ with $\left|\mathcal{M}_n\right|$ elements, where $\mathbf{D}_n \in \mathcal{D}^{\scriptscriptstyle \mathrm{Ad}}_n$ follows the above pattern with $\mathbf{I}_{\scriptscriptstyle K}$ for selected APs and $\mathbf{0}_{\scriptscriptstyle K}$ otherwise, at the corresponding diagonal indices.